mundra-aman/minimal-mistakes/_posts/2020-05-28-Strategies-with-Heikin-Ashi-patterns.md

 ## How to interprete and indentify trends using Heikin-Ashi patterns
 Heikin-Ashi Candlesticks provide chartists with a versatile tool that can filter noise, foreshadow reversals and identify classic chart patterns.
 It support all aspects of classical technical analysis and charting.
 Chartists can use Heikin-Ashi Candlesticks to identify support and resistance, draw trend lines or measure retracements.
 Volume indicators and momentum oscillators also work well.

-A Heiken Ashi trader looks for two particular signals:
-- A green candle without a lower shadow, which is a particularly bullish signal
-- A red candle without an upper shadow, which is a particularly bearish signal
+Heikin Ashi charts are often used as a technical indicator on a typical candlestick chart, to help highlight and clarify the current trend.

+Heikin Ashi charts are sometimes by swing traders or investors.
+Day traders tend to use Heikin Ashi charts more as an indicator, as HA charts have certain other benefits.
 There are five primary signals that identify trends and buying opportunities:
 - green candles signify an uptrend
 - green candles with no lower "shadows" indicate a strong uptrend
 - candles with a small body surrounded by upper and lower shadows indicate a trend change
 - red candles indicate a downtrend
 - red candles with no higher shadows identify a strong downtrend

+A Heiken Ashi trader looks for two particular signals:
+- A green candle without a lower shadow, which is a particularly bullish signal
+- A red candle without an upper shadow, which is a particularly bearish signal

 These signals may make locating trends or trading opportunities easier than with traditional candlesticks.
 The trends are not interrupted by false signals as often and are thus more easily spotted.

-## Heiken Ashi Candle Types
+## Common Heiken Ashi Candle Types & patterns
 Size of body, shadows, and range of candle determines whether it is bullish, bearish or a neutral candle.

 1. continuation candles - Small narrow range candles
 2. strong up-trend candles - wide range candles with no tail
 3. strong down-trend candles
 4. indecision candle - small body, long tail and shadow on both sides.
 These represent Trend change or pause in Trend
 5. Doji candle
-6. Spinning candle
+6. Spinning top candle
 7. Bearish candles - Such candles do not have any shadow

+Some of the common patterns formed on the Heikin Ashi chart include:
+Doji Reversal Candlestick
+Triangle Patterns
+Rising Wedge and Falling Wedge Patterns

 Initiation candle is one that sets the tone of Trend and defines underlying momentum for price.
 This is why Initiation candles are most important in Trend Analysis and Price action trading.
 Continuation candles are ones that reaffirm the direction of trend and are useful to increase positions in the direction of trend.